clemenkok/BalanceBug/vision/README.md

 2. Import project code.
 Select folder for this, and make sure name of project matches folder.

 3. Import BSP files.
 Select folder for this and again make sure name matches folder.

+# Notes for myself (Messy)

+NIOS II Project Structure and Notes:

+1. Design the different hardware components in Verilog
+    - Define read and write registers within the component (These are what the C code accesses and read/write to control or trigger things to happen in the verilog code)
+    - In verilog, to check if a register has been written/read: do eg:
+        - if      (s_chipselect & s_read)
+        - if      (s_address == `REG_STATUS)
+        - Put these address checks in positive-edge-clocked ff
+2. Connect the inputs and outputs of the different hardware components to each other using Qsys.
+3. Use Qsys to generate BSP and System.h in Eclipse SBT
+4. Have two separate projects in the NIOS workspace for the C code and the bsp

+How is the C code written?
+- Header files, C files etc as usual.
+Main.c as usual.
+- The C code reads and writes to registers in the verilog files to control/trigger logic.
+The logic itself is written in the verilog files.

+5. Build project into an ELF file

+My suspicion:
+- Pixel data comes in packets of 24 bits:
+    - source_data: 24 bits, 8 for R, 8 for G, and 8 for B if it is not a sop or eop
+- sop: start of packet (1 for true)
+- eop: end of packet (1 for true)
+- 1 packet per positive clock edge
+- packet_video: 1 if current data packet is a packet that carries video info (?)